Schinzel/wise-crowd-data-generator/TASK.md

     * Include major changes made and files affected
     * Document key decisions and their rationale
     * Highlight any items that might affect future tasks
   * Fill out *Current Implementation Status (to be completed by AI)* and add which tasks have been completed.
-Simply add a row with *Task X done*.
+Simply add a row with *Task X done YYYY-MM-DD*.
 * Let me know when you've completed a task so I can verify it before moving to the next one

 # User story